YEPEZ25/UC3M-Arduino-PLC/README.md

-# Arduino-PLC
-Low-cost Arduino-based platform for education in Industrial Automation
+# Low-cost Arduino-based platform for education in Industrial Automation